rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/ArizonaRegions.md

 **Findings:**

--CLimate classified as semi-arid
+- Climate classified as semi-arid
-Total annual precip approx 250 mm (drier regions 130 mm)
+- Total annual precip approx 250 mm (drier regions 130 mm)
 - Summer precip in the form of monsoon
 - Winter precip in the form of large frontal systems
 - Vegetation aptterns follow climatic drivers